 - The ability to deploy high-visibility push notifications to avoid communication overload and cut through the noise with the most critical messages

-Here are a few examples of companies who have implemented a mobile employee communication app:
+Examples of companies who have implemented a mobile employee communication app:

 - Waupaca: With a primarily deskless workforce, 50% of Waupaca’s employees had no computer or email access during working hours.
 This meant urgent information wasn’t reaching their frontline teams.
 They needed a strategy that would allow them to reach employees where they were and to be able to track the success of their communications.